 Gymnasts would work on their tumbling routines into water during the summer months.
 In Germany gymnasts would use river bridges from which to perform their skills, while in Sweden wooden scaffolding was built at lakes and on beaches for the same purpose.
 Such displays proved hugely popular with the public.

 In the late 19th century a group of Swedes travelled to Great Britain and performed their acrobatic dives in front of a large crowd, leading to the formation of the Amateur Diving Association in 1901.
-Three years later diving was included on the Olympic program at the St Louis 1904 Games.
-In 1960 at the Rome Olympics the first Duraflex springboard was used.
-Since then every Olympic Games has recognised this first class product as the only choice of springboard champions.
+Three years later, diving was included on the Olympic program at the St Louis 1904 Games.
+In 1960 at the Rome Olympics, the first Duraflex springboard was used.
+Since then every Olympic Games has recognized this first class product as the only choice of springboard champions.